leap-spark/wordpress-self-help/sections/posts/index.md

 To preview changes:
 1. In the **Publish** panel click the **Preview Changes** button at the top
 2. A new window will appear with your rendered post

+### <a name="revisions"></a> Revisions

+Revisions are a powerful way to travel back in time to restore a previous version of a page or post.
+Depending on the server setup, there may be months or years of revisions, or less than 10.

+To access revisions:

+1. Edit the page or post you are wanting to access
+2. On the right side of the page in the **Publish** panel, click on the **Browse** link next to the `Revisions` label
+3. You will be shown a page that has a slider to select the revision and then a preview panel so you can see what content was added and removed
+4. Slide the slider to the left to go backwards, and to the right to go forwards in time
+5. When you slide the slider any text you see that appears in red is content that was **removed**, anything in `green` is content that was **added** in the revision
+6. If you find a revision that you want to store, keep the slider on that revision and then click the **Restore This Autosave** or **Restore This Revision**